21 Best Fitness Apps To Try at Home

 The Cost: Free 7-day trial.
 After your free trial, membership costs $14.99 per month or $99.99 per year (breaks down to $8.33/month, billed annually).

 About this app: This app makes home workouts feel personal, inclusive, and fun.
 Tone It Up founding trainers Katrina and Karena built their fitness community as a supportive, empowering space for women to get moving.
-Workouts range from 10-40 minutes and are great for any fitness level.
-The app features hundreds of guided workouts of various types, including yoga, weight training, HIIT, cardio, barre, boxing, kettlebell, strength, and more.
+Each workout session ranges from 10-40 minutes and are great for any fitness level.
+The app allows you to create your own fitness plan with hundreds of guided workouts of various types, including yoga, weight training, HIIT, cardio, barre, boxing, kettlebell, strength, and more.
 It also offers perinatal workouts and meditation.
 Along with the membership comes a strong community that invites app users to make new connections and keep one another motivated!

 Available on: iOS and Android.

 10. Pretty Muscles by Erin Oprea — Fun circuits with a celebrity trainer